-Below are some of our suggestions, but they are by no means exhaustive and we highly recommend that you speak to us directly about your needs so that we can tailor our recommendations to you personal needs.
+Below are some of our suggestions, but they are by no means exhaustive and we highly recommend that you speak to us directly about your needs so that we can tailor our recommendations to your personal needs.

 Quartzite has similar properties to granite and is very durable, if not more durable than granite.
-Quartzite differs though in that it offer colours and patterns similar to marble and sandstone.
+Quartzite differs though in that it offers colours and patterns similar to marble and sandstone.
 This is why Quartzite is an ideal choice for bench tops, particularly when trying to create that wow factor.

 Marble is another great natural stone for those looking to create a feature island bench or splash-back with beautiful patterning and colour.
-However marble is not as durable as granite, and generally has a lower stain and scratch resistance too.
+However, marble is not as durable as granite and generally has a lower stain and scratch resistance too.
 It’s worth noting that marble does react with acidic products such as lemon juice, which can cause etching on polished marbles.